ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

     The matching texts for each candidate consts of query terms connected by the word "and", so both results are kept.

-If a match is found, the numeric values are extracted, and filters for min and max values and hypotheticals applied.
-If the values survive the filtering operations, a python namedtuple containing all relevant fields is created.
-All such namedtuples are appended to a list during processing.

-When no more regex matches can be found, the list of result namedtuples is converted to JSON and returned to the caller.
+6. **If two candidates have overlapping matching text but nonoverlapping query terms, keep the candidate with query term closest to the value.**

+    Example:
+        | sentence:``received one bag of platelets dure to platelet count of 71k``
+        | termset:``platelets, platelet, platelet count``
+    Candidates:
+        | ``{"term":"platelets",      "value":71000, "text":"platelets due to platelet count of 71k"}``
+        | ``{"term":"platelet count", "value":71000, "text":"platelet count of 71k"}``

+    These candidates have overlapping matching texts with nonoverlapping query terms.
+Keep the candidate with query term "platelet count" since it is closest to the value of 71000.

+After these pruning operations, any remaining candidates that express hypothetical conditions (see above) are discarded.
+The survivor(s) are converted to JSON and returned as the result(s).

-Users can expect the value extractor to return the first valid numeric result following a query term.
+In general, users can expect the value extractor to return the first valid numeric result following a query term.

 References
 ==========